 Computer forensics is high pressure work…with evidence discovered by computer forensic analysis playing a vital role in convicting criminals and clearing people that are innocent.
 Therefore the key word in any computer forensic investigation is always the same: accuracy.

 This is highlighted by the problems incurred in the recent Casey Anthony case.
-On July 5, 2011, the jury found Casey Anthony not guilty of murdering her two-year old daughter Caylee Anthony, aggravated child abuse, and aggravated manslaughter of a child, but guilty of four misdemeanor counts of providing false information to a law enforcement officer.
+On July 5, 2011, the jury found Casey Anthony not guilty of murdering her two-year old daughter Caylee Anthony, aggravated child abuse, and aggravated manslaughter of a child, but guilty of four misdemeanour counts of providing false information to a law enforcement officer.

 A key piece of evidence for the prosecutors was a report prepared by a software program called CacheBack, which the state argued showed 84 web searches for chloroform being made on the Anthony computer.
 However, the owner of CacheBack stated that this was actually incorrect.
 Another report by Orange County Sheriff’s office using NetAnalysis (that returned only one search result for chloroform) was deemed to be correct.